morgangreenwalt/trivia-game/README.md

 Spurs Trivia
 -------

-Test your knowledge on San Antonio Spurs trivia.
+An interactive web application testing your knowledge on San Antonio Spurs trivia.

 Technologies used:
 1. Javascript